vvrmatos/functvs/README.md

 2. Do the appropriate changes according to the Playbook
 3. Run the black configuration set on the pyproject.toml
 4. PR and wait for the review and comment
 5. If any fixes are required fix them, go back to step 2.
-Otherwise, move on
+Otherwise, move onto the next contrib quest